CTSecUK/Syskron-Security-CTF-2020/Write-ups/Stolen Licenses.md

 ![Hint 1](images/check_digit_details.png)

-The detailed answer to that challenge can be found in it's own writeup, but the method implemented is "**ISO/IEC 7812**" and with a bit of further Googling it is revealed that under this standard "**check digits**" are calcuated calculated using the "**Luhn algorithm**"
+The detailed answer to that challenge can be found in it's own writeup, but the method implemented is "**ISO/IEC 7812**" and with a bit of further Googling it is revealed that under this standard "**check digits**" are calcuated calculated using the "**Luhn algorithm**".

-We'll come back to teh Luhn algorithm later but furst lest start writing some code to do what we need.
+We'll come back to the Luhn algorithm in a bit, but first let's start writing some code to do what we need.

 First we'll try a python OCR library to open an image and try to read the text from it;